srii5477/srii5477/README.md

-Web and mobile developer whose passion is all things CS!
+Software developer whose passion is all things CS!